Table of Contents

 - When a resource can be consumed by anyone without restrictions.

 Private companies may also be affected by free riders, particularly if their competitors are not paying taxes or contributing to collective action in any way.
-As a result, these companies may be forced to pay higher taxes and face increased competition in order to stay competitive.
+As a result, these companies may be forced to pay higher taxes and face increased competition to stay competitive.

 Why Are People Free Riders?

-Solutions to the Free Riding Problem
+Solutions to the Free-Riding Problem

-- Establish Penalties: Another solution is to impose penalties on those who choose to defect from the collective action.
+2. Establish Penalties: Another solution is to impose penalties on those who choose to defect from the collective action.
 This would discourage people from taking advantage of the system as they would have to pay a price for their actions.

-- Appeal to altruism: The third solution is to appeal to people’s altruistic nature and encourage them to cooperate with one another.
-This could be done through campaigns and education that emphasize the importance of collective action for the good of everyone.
-Doing so would help to create a sense of unity and shared responsibility among people.
-This will compel all members to pay the cost equally.
+3. Appeal to altruism: The third solution is to appeal to people’s generous nature and encourage them to cooperate.
+This could be done through campaigns and education emphasizing the importance of collective action for the good of everyone.

 Examples of the Free Rider Problem